Edwin Díaz: Player profile

 With a sidearm delivery, Díaz throws three pitches.
-His most common pitch is a hard four-seam fastball (55% usage) that has averaged 97.7 mph in his first eight seasons in MLB.
-His other pitches are a slider (40%) at an average 89.4 mph and a changeup (5%) at an average of 91.7 mph.
+His most common pitch is a hard four-seam fastball (60% usage) that has averaged 97.7 mph in his first nine MLB seasons.
+His breaking ball is a slider (40%) at an average 89.4 mph.
+He also has a changeup that he uses very rarely.

-Díaz has been a strikeout pitcher in his MLB career, compiling an average of 14.7 strikeouts per nine innings pitched through the 2024 season.
+Díaz has been a strikeout pitcher, compiling an average of 14.5 strikeouts per nine innings pitched through March 2026, which is one of highest rates for a reliever in major league history.

-Díaz is known for his entrance music being "Narco" by Blasterjaxx and Timmy Trumpet.
+Díaz is known for his walk-up song, "Narco" by Blasterjaxx and Timmy Trumpet.

 Personal life

 In the offseason, Díaz spends time in his native Daguao in the Naguabo Municipality in Puerto Rico, where most of his family lives.
 Díaz has organized baseball clinics for the children in his hometown as part of his Edwin Díaz Baseball Academy.
 Robinson Canó and Martín Maldonado have attended these clinics.

-Díaz's nickname, "Sugar", was given to him by teammates in school who believed he resembled the fictional star pitcher Miguel "Sugar" Santos in the 2008 film, Sugar.
+Díaz's nickname, "Sugar," was given to him by teammates in school who believed he resembled the fictional star pitcher Miguel "Sugar" Santos in the 2008 film, Sugar.

-Díaz's younger brother, Alexis Díaz, is a professional baseball player who is currently a free agent.
-Alexis' first save, on May 17, 2022, made them the third set of brothers to both earn a save on one day.
+Díaz's younger brother, Alexis Díaz, has also pitched in MLB.
+Alexis's first save, on May 17, 2022, made them the third set of brothers to both earn an MLB save on the same day.